 Emanuel Philibert of Savoy, Prince of Carignano (d.1709), was born deaf and remained mute, though he did acquire very limited speech.
 He depended on lipreading.
 He was reasonably educated and developed a passion for achitecture.
 He commissioned a famous palace in Turin.
 He was a soldier in his youth, a colonel in the calvary of Louis XIV, king of France (his cousin), and is mentioned

 The "Splendid Deception"

 Tens of thousands of photos were shown of President Franklin D. Roosevelt during and before his four terms in office.
 But only two ever showed him in a wheelchair.
 After polio much earlier, he could not walk, nor could he stand up under his own power.
-There are many photos of him as at the right, standing while campaigning, addressing Congress, etc.
+There are many photos of him as at the right, standing with hidden assistance, while campaigning, addressing Congress, etc.

 There's a famous photo of him standing tall and erect on the deck of a war ship to meet Winston Churchill for the first time.
 For him, standing-up was possible only with heavy steel leg braces and secret handholds.

 There were photos of him driving his car, but that it was fully hand-controlled, was not publicized.

 An illusion of him as a powerfully erect figure of the presidency was maintained for many years, with the full cooperation of the press.
 It was an extensive and emotionally painful effort by the White House to hide the result of his polio at age 39.
 A physical disability at that time was considered a profound weakness ---especially for running a country and fighting a war.
 (Hitler privately referred to him as "that cripple").